VRLabs/15-Bits-Position-Rotation-Networking/README.md

 ## Notes

-Having a controller reference in your avatar's main animator before you upload can actually cause errors.
+Having a controller reference in your avatar's main animator before you upload can lead to animations previewing, which can cause errors with this package.
+Clear your controller reference on your main animator, or ensure you are not in a preview state before you upload.

 Don't try using a clone in the emulator to test.
 Test with only the original avatar in the scene.
 Do remote testing in-game.